 Some parasites live inside the body and enter through the skin.
 They may

 Some parasites, such as hookworms Hookworm Infection Hookworm infection is a roundworm infection of the intestines that can cause an itchy rash, respiratory and gastrointestinal problems, and eventually iron deficiency anemia due to ongoing loss... read more , enter through skin on the soles of the feet when a person walks barefoot on contaminated soil.
 Others, such as schistosomes Schistosomiasis Schistosomiasis is infection caused by certain flatworms (flukes), called schistosomes.
 People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes... read more , which are flukes Overview of Fluke Infections Flukes are parasitic flatworms.
 There are many species of fluke.
 Different species tend to infect different parts of the body.
 Flukes may infect Blood vessels of digestive or urinary system... read more , enter through the skin when a person swims or bathes in water containing the parasites.

 Insects that carry and transmit organisms that cause disease are called vectors.
-Some insect vectors transmit parasites called protozoa (such as those that cause malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+Some insect vectors transmit parasites called protozoa (such as those that cause malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
 Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more ) and some helminths (such as those that cause river blindness Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
 It causes itching, a rash, sometimes with scarring, as well as eye symptoms that may lead to blindness.
 The infection... read more ).
 Many of these parasites have very complex life cycles.